How to Check The Quality of Your Email Marketing Lists

 One method of identifying non-responsive email recipients is to use a series of roll-up and calculated fields that query tracked email campaign data.

-On this contact form, 4 automated fields have been configured that display the recency of email actions:
+On this contact form, a series of automated fields have been configured that display the recency of email actions.

 The recipient is engaging with the material so all is well.
 Whether this individual has opted in to the mailing list and this is GDPR compliant will be another consideration but beyond the scope of this post.